 If this is a new project, describe the major project phases and timing anticipated for completing the project:

 Projects of this type are typically completed over a two - three year period with planning and design completed in the first year and construction in the second year.

 Scalability/Funding Allocation Flexibility – discuss any flexibility to increase or decrease funding among the years in the five-year plan and the most that could be spent in a given year:

 Cost estimates are not based on an actual design.
-The City will hire an outside consultant who has constructed several 911 operations centers in recent years and will utilize their market data to update project estimates.
+The City will hire an outside consultant who has constructed similar facilities as well as several police stations in recent years and will utilize their market data to update project estimates.